beerose/blog/content/posts/finish-side-projects/post.md

 This changed how I feel about my side projects.
 There may be many reasons apart from learning why we decide to start a new side project:

-- Get yourself busy for a weekend — another rainy day as an apportunity for some programming practice?
+- Get yourself busy for a weekend — another rainy day as an opportunity for some programming practice?
-- Desire to do something chill — maybe you want to do something easy and silly for a change from your daily work?
+- Desire to do something fun — maybe you want to do something easy and silly for a change from your daily work?
-- Or the other way around — if your daily work is not demaning enough, you may want some quick challenge?
+- Or the other way around — if your daily work is not demanding enough, you may want some quick challenge?
 - Want to test out a new idea and see if it's something interesting.

-There are people for whom this whole commitment comes easy.
-Who are builders, finishing all of their projects.
+There are people for whom commitment comes easy — builders who finish all of their projects.
 It may be a disputable thing to say but for _most_ of us it's not that easy.
 Some people need a constant challenge, and when the challenging part is over, so is their motivation.
 Some are easily bored.
-And some people have hundreds ideas per day, and are moving from one to another figuring out what will give them the most.
+And some people have hundreds of ideas per day, and are moving from one to another figuring out what works for them.

-So it's okay to move on if you _already got what you wanted_ (or if you never wanted anything and your side project turned out to be just a _bad_ idea).
+It's okay to move on if you _already got what you wanted_ (or if you never wanted anything or your side project turned out to be just a _bad_ idea).

 ---

 Once I wanted to learn more about Dark, so I decided to build an online mafia game.
 I started with the Dark part.
 It was exciting, learned a ton.
-But then I was like _am I really going to write all this javascript and CSS to finish the game_?
+But then I was like _Am I really going to write all this javascript and CSS to finish the game_?
 I don't even like games.
 And I'm writing and reading javascript daily.
 So I moved on.
 I _already got what I came for._ (Btw.
-Does someone want to pick this up?
+Does anybody want to pick this up?
 Backend is almost done.)

 ## Side projects are (mostly) about learning

 <!-- _\* Except for the ones that are supposed to be released as products or opensource libraries._ -->

 We often pick up a side project to learn something new.
 Let's say you want to learn about authz in React applications.
 You need some sample app, right?
 So you may either go with a classic todo app or keep thinking about a perfect sample app to implement along with learning authz.
 Whatever you choose, the app part is not essential.
 You came here to learn about authz, and you know React pretty well already.
 So you can do the authz part and move on.
 You may already have tons of todo apps implemented.
 Forget about the app and all the tedious work.
 Did you learn what you wanted?
 Yes?
-Move on then!
+You're free to move on!
 Use this knowledge to build an app that matters to you.

 ## Acknowledge the journey